pranjalg13/meme_generator/README.md

 ## Folder Structure for the website
         .
-        ├── memes                    # Contains api routes and renders the pages ├── xmemes                   # Main App for settings.py and including the memes app ├── docker-compose           # compose file of Docker ├── Dockerfile               # Dockerfile
+        ├── memes                    # Contains api routes and renders the pages ├── GenMemes                   # Main App for settings.py and including the memes app ├── docker-compose           # compose file of Docker ├── Dockerfile               # Dockerfile
         ├── manage.py                # Cli builder